 When should I be baptized?

-As soon as possible following your conversion experience.
-Because the Bible clearly states that a person should be baptized, baptism should be seen as one of the more early expressions of obedience to the Lord.
-At Otterbein, we have a baptism service during the summer and usually in conjunction with our annual church picnic.
-We believe you should be baptized at the earliest scheduled baptism service after conversion.
+We believe the Bible teaches that you should be baptized as soon as possible following your decision to follow Jesus.
+Because the Bible clearly states that a person should be baptized, baptism should be seen as one of the earliest expressions of obedience to the Lord.
+At Otterbein, baptism services are done throughout the year as people express their desire to be baptized.

 Who should attend my baptism?